Meet the Business for Biodiversity Team

 With qualifications in horticulture, ecology and botany, Emer received a PhD in conservation biology in 2014 and has had a long career as an ecologist surveying both rare and invasive plant species in Ireland.
 She is a national expert on the iconic Killarney Fern, a protected species in Ireland and Europe and has developed monitoring guidelines for this species to enable the continued assessment of its conservation status.

 Emer’s work as an ecologist has brought her to some of the most remote and beautiful places in Ireland.
 However, during many field surveys, she has witnessed the negative impact of invasive species and certain land use practices on Ireland’s biodiversity.
 This pushed her to think more deeply about the biodiversity crisis, focusing on understanding what our impacts and dependencies on biodiversity are.
 In 2021, Emer joined Natural Capital Ireland as part of the Research Team and has worked on an array of projects and workshops relating to natural capital, biodiversity, and nature-based solutions.
-Emer also worked with the Heritage Council and Science Foundation Ireland delivering educational workshops on ecology.
+Emer also worked with The Heritage Council and Science Foundation Ireland delivering educational workshops on ecology.

 Emer has appeared on two TG4 television programs to share her expertise on plant species that she has surveyed.
 This gave her the opportunity to communicate with a wider audience and also to improve her Irish!
 Emer has a grá for the Irish language, in particular how Ireland’s nature is intertwined with so many of our place names.